top of page

 -

-What’s the need for housing within the Town Hall Quarter?There is a national need for more homes across the UK, with Central Government’s target currently set at 14,000 new homes over 18 years in the town.
+What’s the need for housing within the Town Hall Quarter?There is a national need for more homes across the UK.
 Housing in Watford is currently relatively low rise and low density, particularly for a town less than 30 minutes from London by train.
 Building new homes within the Town Hall Quarter will create a more vibrant centre with more local footfall and doorstep activity.
+Following a competitive dialogue procurement process, in November 2022 , the council approved the Mace Develop as a preferred private sector development partner with whom the council could set up a joint venture (JV) vehicle to develop the land around the Town Hall.
+Mace and the council agreed to pause formal investment at the current time due to existing market uncertainty but work on a business plan continues.

 -